Operation Nemesis: Congress in Yerevan

 On May 28, 1918, the Armenian National Council, a group of professionals based in Tiflis, declared the independence of the First Republic of Armenia.
 Hovhannes Kachaznuni and Alexander Khatisyan, both members of the ARF, moved to Yerevan to seize power and issued the official announcement of Armenian independence on May 30, 1918.
 Yerevan became the capital city of Armenia.
 At this city, from September 27 to the end of October 1919, the ARF's 9th General Congress convened.

 The issue of justice against those responsible for the Armenian genocide was on the agenda of the congress.
 Over many of the Russian Armenian delegates' vociferous objections, it was decided to mete out justice through armed force.
-ARF Bureau members, specifically Simon Vratsyan, Ruben Ter Minasian and Ruben Darbinian, opposed Shahan Natalie's operation.
-However, a "black list" was created, containing the names of 200 persons deemed most responsible for organizing the genocide against the Armenian people.
+ARF Bureau members, specifically Simon Vratsyan, Ruben Ter Minasian, and Ruben Darbinian, opposed Shahan Natalie's operation.
+However, a "black list" was created, containing the names of 200 persons deemed most responsible for organising the genocide.

+The revenge carried out during this operation took place on two levels; firstly, it was about avenging the genocide by executing the key perpetrators, but it was also about the ARF seeking revenge against the Young Turks, with whom they had been allies and in good terms until they took power.
+For many leaders of the ARF, the genocide was perceived as a betrayal by the Young Turks, whom they had shared struggles with and even supported during the 1908 Revolution.
+Thus, it was also a cathartic operation for the ARF, who wanted to "atone for their mistakes" and the error of supporting the Young Turks against Abdul Hamid II.